guardian/membership-frontend/nginx/README.md

 - Linux: `sudo apt-get install nginx`
 - Mac OSX: `brew install nginx`

 The ngninx home directory will contain the nginx configuration and will need to be modified for membership.
-Depending on your system it founs under:
+Depending on your system it should be under:

 - Linux: `/etc/nginx/`
 - Mac OSX: `/usr/local/etc/nginx/`